ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-64. A Dropout layer [26] (Fig. 8.32) is commonly used to regularize a neural network model by randomly equating several outputs (the crossed-out hidden node H) to 0.
+Q. A Dropout layer [26] (Fig. 8.32) is commonly used to regularize a neural network model by randomly equating several outputs (the crossed-out hidden node H) to 0.

 <table align='center'>
   <tr>
     <td align="center">